 North Fork of the White River – Locals call this, simply, the North Fork.
-It is a fabulous float that is less crowded because of its location near the Arkansas border in south-central Missouri.
+Located near the Arkansas border in south-central Missouri, it is a fabulous float that is less crowded.
 A good day-float begins at the Hammond Camp access near Dora and ends at River of Life Farm, a resort with a restaurant and cabins at the river’s edge.
 The latest addition, the River Lighthouse Cabin, has two bedrooms, both with jetted tubs, a gas fireplace and a covered porch that looks down on the shimmering water.

 Elk River & Big Sugar Creek – In extreme southwest Missouri, the Elk River is popular with floaters who enjoy the many gravel bars and the extremely clear water.
 Big Sugar is an unusually clear stream and provides good camping and fishing.
 Below Noel, the Elk has an isolated quality.
 In the Pineville and Noel areas, cottage rentals are numerous.
 Elk River Floats and Campground is a good spot to start your adventure.

 This is just a sampling.
 There are more than 30 floatable rivers in the Show-Me State, all served be canoe outfitters (most offering kayaks ans rafts as well) in Missouri.
 Check the Missouri Canoe Association website for a complete list of rivers and outfitters' locations and schedules.
 No matter which location you try, a day (or more) on a spring-fed stream in a canoe or kayak is a fun and relaxing way to "get away."
 Try it – you'll like it.